The Writing Center

 Step 3: Join your appointment.

-Log-in to evergreen.mywconline.com 5-10 minutes before your session starts.
+Log-in to evergreen.mywconline.com about 5 minutes before your session starts.
+Your tutor will join you at the session time.
 Get any notes or documents you have ready for the session by pulling them up on your computer or device.

 A video conference will automatically start.
 Make sure you can share your camera and microphone.
 See: Troubleshooting for camera and audio.

 You can also chat via a text chat on the right-hand side.
 Once your tutor logs on, you and your tutor can discuss how to share work (Google Docs, WCOnline, Zoom, etc.)

 If you would like to know more about what to expect from our sessions, please go to our "One-on-one Appointments" page.

 Our mission is to support Evergreen writers of diverse abilities and identities by cultivating confidence, skills, self-awareness, and agency at every stage of the writing process through peer-to-peer collaboration.

 ...where all students feel they can lay claim to the identity of “writer”